Your IoT Deployment Success Depends on your IoT SIM Cards

-IoT SIM Cards do offer a better user experience and simpler implementation if you’re looking for global and reliable connectivity.
-One of the ways that you can offset not having 100% uptime, all the time, is by OTA (over the air) provisioning and remote management.
+IoT SIM cards do offer a better user experience and simpler implementation if you’re looking for network coverage that is both global and reliable.
+One of the ways that you can offset not having 100% uptime, all the time, is by OTA (Over the Air) provisioning and remote management.
 Traditional SIMs are challenged by this because of their data roaming costs which are usually very high.
 The cellular connectivity provided by Multi-IMSI SIMs means that this problem is a thing of the past.

 The Edge OTA is a remote server that directly handles updates from firmware and software, whereas the Gateway to Cloud OTA is an internet connected gateway to manage a number of IoT devices and finally, the Edge to Gateway OTA are only when devices are connected in the network.

-Choosing how to update will depend upon your needs and how many devices are connected and network available for connectivity.
+Choosing how to update will depend upon your needs, how many devices are connected and the network available for connectivity.
 It’s worth noting that not all IoT devices are stable and have access to the internet, therefore, a backup or a number of backup options are available with OTA provisioning.

 New approaches to edge layer connectivity raise questions when designing the network architecture and should be part of your fundamental analysis as well as mapping network touch points and endpoints to really understand the scale for your IoT deployment.

-Management platforms such as Pod IoT Suite allow for this type of workflow to be automated and make sure you have IoT and M2M connectivity that is resilient and reliable.
+Management platforms such as Pod IoT Suite allow for this type of workflow to be automated and make sure you have IoT/M2M connectivity that is resilient and reliable.

 3. Network Security

-Configuring every device can be complex especially at enterprise level with 1000s of devices available.
+Configuring every device can be complex, especially at enterprise level with 1000s of devices available.
 Having a root of trust available for every device is critical.
-Establishing a unique, immutable and unclobale identity so that devices can be authorized in an IoT network is highly recommended.
+Establishing a unique, immutable and unclonable identity so that devices can be authorized in an IoT network is highly recommended.

 Getting Closer To The Edge

-A major consideration in the security space now will be how to adapt to 5G, with more bandwidth, faster connection speeds the opportunities are there but so are the risks and threats of cyber security.
+A major consideration in the security space now will be how to adapt to 5G.
+With more bandwidth and faster connection speeds, the opportunities are there but so are the risks and threats of cyber security.

 Zero touch provisioning plays a crucial role for network security and lifetime security of your network.